Disclaimer: I do not now nor have I ever owned the Crystal singer trilogy. It belongs to the honorable and great Dragon Lady herself.

 "What if they don't leave?"
 Angie asked but it was too late.
 The first mate was gone and the door had sealed itself.

 There was no window on the escape pod door, so she was unable to see what was happening.
 She felt the ship rock and she bit back a scream.
-She heard the sound of metal tearing and then there were loud and angry voices.
-She whimpered softly and clutched the viola against her chest.
+She heard the sound of metal tearing and then there were loud and angry voices just outside her pod.
+She whimpered softly and clutched the viola case against her chest.
 This was supposed to be one of the best ships ever made, with the best shields and weapons.
-How had the pirates boarded already?
+How had the pirates boarded so easily?

 There was an explosion within the ship and another.
 She heard what sounded like gun shots and there were screams.
 Angie closed her eyes and tried to ignore the sounds, she tried to ignore the pictures her mind was making of the crew dying and the captain trying to fight off the pirates.